RoboJackets/pcb-contest/CONTEST.md

 - EAGLE Schematic screenshots
 - EAGLE Manufacturing View screenshots
 - **Optional** 3D Render screenshots
 	- While not required, 3D renders are also appreciated.
-This is a feature within EAGLE that uses Fusion 360 to incorporate 3D models for parts.
+This is using a feature within EAGLE that uses Fusion 360 to incorporate 3D models for parts.
 	- If you have questions, feel free to reach out on the #electrical-ama Slack channel for an explanation of this process.
 - Documentation as a README.md
 	- This file should be a [Markdown](https://www.markdownguide.org/getting-started/) file so that it is easy to view formatted online.